 With German and English surtitles

-Duration of the opera approx. 3 hours.
+Duration of the opera approx. 2 hours and 55 minutes.

 Print programme (PDF)